Richard Jones Spent 17 Years In Prison Because He Looked Remarkably Like An Actual Criminal

 “I realized that we had very unfortunately convicted the wrong man.
 We spoke at the hearing and he was appreciative and I wished him luck.”

-Cowles said that, because of the Statute of Limitations, Amos will not be charged for the 1999 robbery that Richard Jones served time for.
+Cowles said that because of the Statute of Limitations, Amos will not be charged for the 1999 robbery that Richard Jones served time for.

 Richard’s attorney, Alice Craig, said there’s no law in Kansas allowing compensation for people who have been wrongly imprisoned, and it is not yet known if Richard will file a lawsuit against the state.